azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ### Deployments

-In a `Deployment`, you can tell Kubernetes a few more things, that you definetely need in production environments:
+In a `Deployment`, you can tell Kubernetes a few more things, that you definitely need in production environments:

 - number of instances of our container/pod
 - how to do the upgrade, in case we deploy the next version of our service (e.g. always keep two instances up and running)